Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks Progress.md

 - **Less Cyclops collisions**: Removed collision sounds from Brain Coral bubbles and small fish hitting the Cyclops.
 - **Creepvine unlocks Fiber Mesh**: Scanning Creepvine unlocks the Fiber Mesh.
 - **Full inventory harvesting**: Harvesting with a full inventory will drop the items.
-- **Hold lit flares**: You can now light and hold a flare in your hand without throwing it.
 - **Scared Peepers**: Peepers now close their eyes when near the player.
 - **No resources fading**: Resources spawned by breaking outcrops now don't fade in.
 - **No fish release fading**: Released fish now don't fade in.